 Prevent is one of four strands of the government’s counter-terrorism strategy (CONTEST).
 The Counter-Terrorism and Security Act 2015 places a statutory duty for specified public authorities to 'have due regard to the need to prevent people from being drawn into terrorism'.

-Universities became subject to the new Prevent duty on 18 September 2015, with HEFCE (the Higher Education Funding Council for England) being given responsibility for assessing how they meet the requirements under the new duty.
+Universities became subject to the new Prevent duty on 18 September 2015, with OfS (Office for Students) being given responsibility for assessing how they meet the requirements under the new duty.